A55 road: Colwyn Bay Bypass

-Two sections between (Junction 23) Llanddulas to (Junction 17) Conwy are signed as a 70 mph (110 km/h) speed limit because they are actually special roads.
+Two sections between (Junction 23) Llanddulas to (Junction 17) Conwy are assigned 70 mph (110 km/h) speed limits because they are actually special roads.
 This is because these sections were built under legislation for building motorways but they were never declared as motorways.
 Legally it means these two stretches of the A55 are neither part of the national UK motorway network nor trunk roads.
 As such, the national speed limit does not apply so 70 mph (110 km/h) signs (the maximum speed permitted on UK roads) are used instead.
-Unlike other sections of the A55 that have National Speed Limit (NSL) signage and are accessible to all motor vehicles, motorway restrictions are enforced on these two stretches of road (therefore no pedestrians, learner drivers, etc).
+Unlike other sections of the A55 that have National Speed Limit (NSL) signage and are accessible to all motor vehicles, motorway restrictions are enforced on these two stretches of road (therefore no pedestrians, learner drivers, etc.)

 A 50 mph (80 km/h) limit remains in force through the Colwyn Bay bypass (Old Colwyn to Mochdre).
 The restriction was imposed for several reasons.
 First as a safety precaution because the slip-roads on this stretch are unusually short due to the road's design.
-Part of it was built on a narrow swathe of land through the town that was once the North Wales coast railway; Colwyn Bay railway station had to be rebuilt and the track bed realigned to complete the underpass as the road used the former railway Goods Yard which was relocated to Llandudno Junction.
+Part of it was built on a narrow swathe of land through the town that was once the North Wales coast railway; Colwyn Bay railway station had to be rebuilt and the track bed realigned to complete the underpass as the road used the former railway goods yard which was relocated to Llandudno Junction.
 The former four-track railway was reduced to two more northerly tracks to make space for the road.
 Secondly, the reduced speed limit was intended to reduce road noise for residents.
 However, since the completion of the Colwyn Bay bypass, the lower speed limit has been an unpopular decision with drivers.